-1. Open the Run terminal by pressing Win + R.
+1. At First, open the Run terminal by pressing Win + R.

 3. Navigate to the following path HKEY_LOCAL_MACHINE > Software > Microsoft > Windows > CurrentVersion > WindowsUpdate > OSUpgrade in Registry editor.

-5. Right-click in a space and then click on New.
+5. Then right-click in a space and then click on New.

 6. From the drop-down that appears click on DWORD (32-bit) Value.

 7. A NewValue#1 will be created.
-Right click on it and then select Modify.
+Then right click on it and then select Modify.

 8. An Edit DWORD dialog box will appear.

-9. Type “AllowOSUpgrade” in the Value name & set the value data as 1.
+9. Then type “AllowOSUpgrade” in the Value name & set the value data as 1.

 10. Select the base as Hexadecimal and then click on OK.

-11. Now Restart your computer and see if the issue has been resolved or not.
+11. Finally, Restart your computer and see if the issue has been resolved or not.

 Method 4: Update Device Drivers

-1. Press Windows Key & X together.
-Select Device Manager from the list shown.
+1. At First, press Windows Key & X together.
+Then select Device Manager from the list shown.